-If we use a function/operation on the column included in the WHERE clause, the query becomes non SARGable.
+If we use a function/operation on the column included in the WHERE clause, the query becomes non-SARGable.
 It prevents the query optimizer from using a helpful index to speed up the query.
 The reason is, to apply the function/operation on a column, SQL Server has to traverse and execute the calculation for all nodes of the column index to calculate new values.

 It is a wrong operation.
-It even costs more than the whole table scanning in a few cases so that the query optimizer will use Table Scan.
+It even costs more than the whole table scanning in a few cases so the query optimizer will use Table Scan.

 So you have to understand the concept of the SARGable query.
-A query is SARGable, a term concatenated from Search, Argument, and Able, if the engine can take advantage of the index to accelerate that query’s execution.
+A query is SARGable, a term concatenated from Search, Argument, and Able if the engine can take advantage of the index to accelerate that query’s execution.

 SQL Server Index best practices

-The database index design and maintenance are some of the most important and complex tasks to developers.
+Database index design and maintenance are some of the most important and complex tasks to developers.
 It includes many areas such as query optimization, index tuning, and system resource tuning, all of which need to be performed correctly to operate the scalability and high availability system.

 There are no predefined principles.
 But there are several factors that developers should understand and consider when applying the database index.

-Understanding how database design impact index
+Understanding how database design impacts index

 To design a helpful index, you should understand the database’s characteristics on which the index is created.
 In the Online Transaction Processing (OLTP) database, many write/update operations are frequently performed along with data manipulation language queries (Insert, Update, Delete).
-It is recommended not overloading the database with a large number of indexes.
+It is recommended not to overload the database with a large number of indexes.
 It would be best if you created Indexes on single columns that are often selected.
 In other words, you should not use the composite Index if it is not essential.